For more information about our editors and staff members, click on their name.

-Now at the Washington Papers, Elisa works as a Research Assistant on the Washington Papers Digital Edition as well as on the George Washington Financial Papers project.
+Now at the Washington Papers, Elisa works as a Research Specialist on the Washington Papers Digital Edition as well as on the George Washington Financial Papers project.

 When asked what compels her most about history, she responded that she enjoys “connecting with people, cultures, and ideas of the past to ultimately better understand ourselves and engage with others.”